 What Are The Doshas?

-Records show that the Ayurvedic medical system has been in practice in India for over 4,000 years.
+Records show that the Indian Ayurvedic medical system has been practised for over 4,000 years.
 The term Ayurveda comes from Sanskrit, one of the world’s oldest languages.

 Ayus – meaning life

 Vid – meaning knowledge